 Along the Icefields Parkway, just North of Lake Louise, this majestic peak was the second of the Canadian Rockies 11,000ers to be climbed.
 Standing on the summit of Mt Hector you will be following in the footsteps of some of the Canadian Rockies’ most famous mountaineers: Charles Fay, Charles Thompson, and Philip Abbot.
-You will enjoy amazing panoramic views of the Lake Louise group and the Wapta Icefields on this ski trip.
+You will enjoy amazing panoramic views of the Lake Louise group and the Wapta Icefields with this alpine touring ski package.
 Then the best is yet to come – a fantastic ski run back down to the toe of the glacier.
-Climbing Mt Hector on skis is a fun and efficient way to experience the mountain.
+Our Mount Hector ski tour is a fun and efficient way to experience the mountain.

 This is a great spring ski mountaineering objective on one of the tallest peaks in the Canadian Rockies!
 Beautiful views and a long glacier ski run will be the reward for our efforts on this 11,000 foot classic.